 There are some rules you can use to figure out what you should ask and how.
-To help you make better questionnaires, let’s look at how to use yes-or-no questions on online forms and surveys.
+To help you make better questionnaires, let’s look at how to use yes-or-no questions on online forms, tests and surveys.

 Why ask yes-or-no questions?

 The yes-or-no question is the simplest question that can be included on a form.
-A couple of key characteristics determine how and when you use it.
+Here are a couple of key characteristics that make them useful.

 Binary.
-A yes-or-no question is binary, which means there are only two possible answers — yes or no. Since these types of questions are easy to answer, they don’t add significantly to the total time it takes to complete a survey.
+A yes-or-no question is binary, which means there are only two possible answers.
+Since these types of questions are easy to answer, they reduce the total time it takes to complete a survey.